AdobeDocs/campaign-classic.en/help/delivery/using/validating.md

 >[!NOTE]
 >
->The analysis phase is detailed in [Analyze the delivery](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).
+>The analysis phase is detailed in [Analyzing the delivery](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).

 During the analysis phase, the file is generated but information concerning recipients (i.e. delivery logs) is not updated.
 You can therefore cancel this job without running any risks.